-OPTICS produce hierarchical clusters, we can extract significant flat clusters from the hierarchical clusters by visual inspection, OPTICS implementation is available in Python module pyclustering.
-One of the original author of DBSCAN and OPTICS also proposed an automatic way to extract flat clusters, where no human intervention is required, for more information you can read this paper.
+OPTICS creates hierarchical clusters, we can extract significant flat clusters from them via visual inspection.
+An implementation of OPTICS is available in pyclustering.
+Additionally, one of the original authors of DBSCAN and OPTICS has proposed an automatic method to extract flat clusters that requires no human intervention.
+For more information, please refer to this paper.

-Basically we want to chose a radius that is able to cluster more truly regular points (points that are similar to other points), while at the same time detect out more noise (outlier points).
-We can draw a percentage of regular points (points belong to a cluster) VS. epsilon analysis, where we set different epsilon values as the x-axis, and their corresponding percentage of regular points as the y axis, and hopefully we can spot a segment where the percentage of regular points value is more sensitive to the epsilon value, and we choose the upper bound epsilon value as our optimal parameter.
+In essence, our aim is to select a radius that can cluster a higher number of truly regular points (i.e., points that are similar to other points) while also detecting more noise (i.e., outlier points).
+To achieve this, we can plot a percentage of regular points (i.e., points belonging to a cluster) versus epsilon analysis, wherein we set different epsilon values on the x-axis and their corresponding percentage of regular points on the y-axis.
+By analyzing the graph, we can identify a segment where the percentage of regular points is more sensitive to changes in the epsilon value.
+We can then select the upper bound epsilon value within this segment as our optimal parameter.

-There is no automatic way to determine the MinPts value for DBSCAN.
-Ultimately, the MinPts value should be set using domain knowledge and familiarity with the data set.
-From some research I’ve done, here are a few rules of thumb for selecting the MinPts value:
+The MinPts value is better to be set using domain knowledge and familiarity with the data set.
+Here are a few rules of thumb for selecting the MinPts value:

-After you select your MinPts value, you can move on to determining ε.
+After selecting MinPts value, we can move on to determining ε.
 One technique to automatically determine the optimal ε value is described in this paper.
-This technique calculates the average distance between each point and its k nearest neighbors, where k = the MinPts value you selected.
+This technique calculates the average distance between each point and its k nearest neighbors, where k is the MinPts value you selected.
 The average k-distances are then plotted in ascending order on a k-distance graph.
-You’ll find the optimal value for ε at the point of maximum curvature (i.e. where the graph has the greatest slope).
+We can find the optimal value for ε at the point of maximum curvature (i.e. where the graph has the greatest slope).

-Recently, I worked with a data set with 10 dimensions.
-Following the rules above, my minimum samples value should be at least 10.
-Ultimately, I decided to go with 20 (2*dim), as suggested in papers 1 and 2 listed under resources at the end of this post.
+Suppose that we are working with a data set with 10 dimensions.
+Following the rules above, minimum_samples value should be at least 10.
+We can go with 20 (2*dim), as suggested in the literature.

-After I selected my MinPts value, I used NearestNeighbors from Scikit-learn, documentation here, to calculate the average distance between each point and its n_neighbors.
-The one parameter you need to define is n_neighbors, which in this case is the value you choose for MinPts.
+After selecting MinPts value, we can use NearestNeighbors from Scikit-learn, documentation here, to calculate the average distance between each point and its n_neighbors.
+The one parameter we need to define is n_neighbors, which in this case is the value we choose for MinPts.

 from sklearn.neighbors import NearestNeighbors